Lherrera094/Master_Thesis/README.md

 The codes developed to optimize the analysis of the [FAR3d](https://e-archivo.uc3m.es/bitstream/handle/10016/34630/Noninear_NF_2021.pdf?sequence=1) results are:

-* **Automatization**: Python scripts for faster preparation of launching folder for FAR3d.
+* **Automatization**: Python scripts for faster preparation of launching folder for FAR3d simulations.
 Scripts developed to launch simulations in cluster URANUS at Universidad Carlos III de Madrid.

-* **Rotational Transform Couplings**: Main code obtains the resonant modes for a rotational transform profile.
-It returns a plot of the resonant modes appearence and the $\iota$ profile, also, an excel with all relevant values.
-As inputs, it can receives the extremum values, the VMEC wout file or the profile.dat file from FAR3d, the periods for the device (In case of stellarators) and the equilibrium modes.
+* **Rotational Transform Couplings**: Code obtains the resonant modes for a rotational transform profile.
+It returns a plot of the resonant modes in the $\iota$ profile, and also an Excel with all relevant values.
+As inputs, it can receive the extremum values, the VMEC wout file or the profile.dat from FAR3d, the periods for the device (In the case of stellarators) and the equilibrium modes.

 <p align="center">